leanprover-community/blog/posts/backstage-with-pechersky.md

 but ad hoc discrimination and animosity appeared, especially in the difficult 90s.

+In NYC, I initially attended a Jewish day school where my mother taught, so that I could have a formal Jewish education.
+An anonymous donor paid for my tuition.
-In NYC, I initially attended a Jewish day school where my mother taught, so that I could have a formal Jewish education, and also to save money since, as new immigrants, single mother household, we did not have anything -- we didn't have much in Russia, and whatever we had, we were unable to bring anything with us.
+As new immigrants, single mother household, we did not have anything -- we didn't have much in Russia, and whatever we had, we were unable to bring anything with us.
 We had a large library of books in Russia, and that was the hardest to leave behind.

 My mother and grandmother are both teachers.
 We've always really valued a strong education.
-Thanks to them, by age 2, I was reading and writing in Russian, Hebrew, and Yiddish.
-My mom tells me that when I was 4, I came up to her and said "Sure, there is addition.
-But if you do it many times, what if you wanted to have a symbol to write that?
-And what if you want to do that many times?
-But you can't undo it in the same way..."
+Thanks to them, by age 2, I was reading and starting to write in Russian, Hebrew, and Yiddish.
+My mom tells me that when I was 4, after she shared with me a Russian pun/riddle of wordplay between the words for "three" and "rub", I got really focused on the repetition of "3, 3, 3".
+She says I came up with a way to notate repeated addition, and when she showed me the `×` notation and the name "multiplication", I then thought through to what I later found out were fractions and powers.
 So I've had an interest in mathematics for a long time.

 The NYC public school system can be pretty good.
 I was fortunate to go to 1st grade